What is DBS?

 Possible risks and complications

 Like all surgery, DBS is not without risk.
-After performing surgery in over 460 patients Sydney DBS has an infection rate of 2.9%, nil deaths and 0.24% peri-operative stroke (as at November 2017).
+After performing surgery in over 460 patients Sydney DBS has a lifelong infection rate of 2.9% – all peripheral, with no brain infection and easily treated successfully with antibiotics etc, nil deaths and 0.24% peri-operative stroke (as at November 2017).

 Risks depend on a variety of factors including the nature of Parkinson’s symptoms and the presence of other medical problems.
 Individual risk / benefit analysis is important in determination as to whether surgery is appropriate in each person’s case.
 These risks can be minimised with experience and a team based approach to peri-operative and long term care.